Understanding "Agourolado" and High Phenolic Extra Virgin Olive Oil - The Pappas Post

 Why a stainless steel bottle?

 Stainless steel scientifically proven to be the best material to preserve the organoleptic qualities of olive oil and slow down the natural dissipation of the phenolic compounds.
 Our bottle is modern, sophisticated, refined and minimal– but more importantly, we chose it because it’s made of the very best material needed to preserve and protect the very finest olive oil available on the market.

 The bottles are made in Italy with a single die-cut stainless steel that’s the same material used to make the tanks that store olive oil before bottling.
 Stainless steel is more expensive than tin, glass and other typical bottling products but it protects the olive oil from light and oxidation and preserves the oil’s nutritional properties better than any other material.
 We also choose stainless steel also because it is 100% recyclable, and it can be reused endlessly without losing any of its original properties.
 The life cycle of stainless steel is potentially endless, it is a permanent resource, essential for the development of a sustainable world.

-Feel free to email me directly here if you have any questions about my Agouralado.
+Feel free to email me directly here if you have any questions about my Agourolado.
+You can click here to order your own supply (hurry fast as I’ve only produced 500 bottles).